Tuesday, 31 July 2018

 cucumber

-This salad was great on its own.
-But I was super hungry and asked hubby to make his super yummy humus.
-He simply jazz up all items in a food processor: can of chickpeas, 3 tbsp tahini, 1 tbsp greek yoghurt, paparika powder, garlic powder, salt, and olive oil.
+This salad was delightful on its own, but my hunger led me to create a side of my hubby's yummy humus.
+He simply jazz up all ingredients in a food processor: a can of chickpeas, 3 tbsp tahini, 1 tbsp Greek yogurt, paprika powder, garlic powder, salt, and olive oil.
+Served with flatbread.

 Enjoy!